eliasgranderubio/dagda/README.md

 ## Usage

+Although in this usage documentation only the CLI usage is shown, **Dagda** has a REST API for using it.
+See [REST API](https://github.com/eliasgranderubio/dagda/wiki/REST-API) documentation page for details.

 ### Populating the database

 For the initial run, you need to populate the vulnerabilities and the exploits in the database by running: